lupyuen/lupyuen.github.io/src/lvgl.md

 _Can we use Zig to code an LVGL Touchscreen App?_

-_Maybe wrap the LVGL API in Zig to build simpler, safer LVGL Apps?_
+_Maybe wrap the LVGL API in Zig, making it a little safer and friendlier?_

 _Or will we get blocked by something beyond our control?
 (Like Bit Fields in C Structs)_